sid5432/pypdx/README.rst

    approved manufacturers for each Item.

-The definition of (and relations between) these tables are laid out in the SQL files in the lib/ directory.
-A sample program (pdx-example.py) illustrates the usage of the module.
+The definition of (and relations between) these tables are laid out in the SQL files in the data/ directory.
+A sample program (*main.py*) in the source code distribution illustrates the usage of the module (this is used to form the **pypdx** program mentioned above).
 You can also dump the contents of the PDX file into a JSON file (with the PDX.dump(filename) function).
 However this merely mirrors the structure and contents of the XML file;
 it may not be particularly useful unless you process the JSON